corda/corda-docs-portal/content/en/platform/corda/4.12/community/get-started/tutorials/supplementary-tutorials/tutorial-attachments.md

 When building a transaction, Corda automatically tries to resolve any missing class or contract by finding a suitable attachment, using the following order of priority:

-1. **Installed CorDapps first:** Corda searches the locally installed CorDapps directories first for a matching attachment.
+1. **Installed CorDapps first:** Corda searches the cordapps directory first, where CorDapps are locally installed, for a matching attachment.
 2. **Optional database fallback:** If no installed CorDapp is found, and database fallback is enabled, then Corda will search the attachment store (trusted uploaders only).
 To enable or disable database fallback, use the `net.corda.node.transactionbuilder.missingClassDbSearchDisabled` option; see [Attachment resolution configuration properties]({{< relref "#attachment-resolution-configuration-properties" >}}).
 3. **Legacy CorDapps:** Legacy contracts are only resolved using the `legacy-contracts` CorDapps folder; Corda never falls back to the database.
 4. **Compatibility filtering:** Attachments with an incompatible Kotlin version are excluded.

-Prior to version 4.12, only the database option was used; this behavior can be restored using the `net.corda.node.transactionbuilder.installedFirstSearchDisabled` option; see [Attachment resolution configuration properties]({{< relref "#attachment-resolution-configuration-properties" >}}).
+Prior to version 4.12.8, only the database option was used; this behavior can be restored using the `net.corda.node.transactionbuilder.installedFirstSearchDisabled` option; see [Attachment resolution configuration properties]({{< relref "#attachment-resolution-configuration-properties" >}}).

 ### Deterministic attachment selection